 The study of ecosystems is essential to understanding the interdependence of living organisms and their relationship to the physical environment.
-At the eighth grade, students should show introductory level understanding of the interdependence between populations of organisms that maintains balance in an ecosystem.
+At the eighth grade, students are expected to show introductory level understanding of the interdependence between populations of organisms that maintains balance in an ecosystem.
 They are expected to represent the flow of energy in an ecosystem, recognize the role of organisms in the cycling of materials, and predict the effects of changes in ecosystems.
 The effect of human activity on ecosystems is an important aspect of understanding the interdependence of living organisms and the environment.

 Eighth-grade students are expected to demonstrate knowledge of human health, nutrition, and disease.
 They should know some causes of disease, communicate knowledge about the mechanisms of infection and transmission, and know the importance of the immune system.
 They also should be able to describe the role of specific nutrients in the functioning of the human body.
 Biology: Characteristics, Classification, and Life Processes of Organisms

-- 1. State the defining characteristics that differentiate among the major taxonomic groups and organisms within these groups, and classify organisms on the basis of a variety of physical and behavioral characteristics. - 2.
-Locate major organs in the human body, identify the components of organ systems, and compare and contrast organs and organ systems in humans and other organisms. - 3.
-Relate the structure and function of organs and organ systems to the basic biological processes required to sustain life (sensory, digestive, skeletal and muscular, circulatory, nervous, respiratory, excretory, reproductive). - 4.
-Explain how biological actions in response to specific external and internal changes work to maintain stable bodily conditions (e.g., sweating in heat, shivering in cold, increased heart rate during exercise).
+- 1. State the defining characteristics that differentiate among the major taxonomic groups and organisms within these groups; classify organisms on the basis of a variety of physical characteristics. - 2.
+Locate major organs in the human body; identify the components of organ systems; explain the role of organs and organ systems in sustaining life (e.g., circulatory, respiratory); compare and contrast organs and organ systems in humans and other organisms. - 3.
+Explain how biological actions in response to external and internal changes work to maintain stable bodily conditions (e.g., sweating in heat, shivering in cold, increased heart rate during exercise).